ADA-Greenlight/ADA-Greenlight.github.io/index.md

 ---

-Due to the lack of random assignment to treatment groups in observational studies, omitted variable bias can affect treatment effect estimates.
-One can therefore question results of regression analyses for such studies, and sensitivity analysis allows to quantify the impact of potential omitted variables.
-Specifically, in this paper the matching between treatment and control is not fully transparent, and the lack of sensitivity analysis does not allow to measure its performance.
-In this extension, we propose to conduct a robustness check to verify the paper's results in the form of a sensitivity analysis for various matching methods between treated and control groups, in order to assess the bias needed to change the results significantly.
+Due to the lack of random assignment to treatment groups in **observational studies**, omitted variable bias can affect treatment effect estimates.
+One can therefore question results of regression analyses for such studies, and **sensitivity analysis** allows to quantify the impact of potential **omitted variables**.
+In the paper 'Housing, Health and Happiness", the matching between treatment and control is not fully transparent, and the lack of sensitivity analysis does not allow to measure its performance.
+In this extension, we propose to conduct a robustness check to verify the matching through a sensitivity analysis for various matching methods, in order to assess the bias needed to change the results significantly.
 Specifically, a similar matching as proposed in the paper and a propensity score matching are studied.

 ### I. Matching

 ## Replicating the paper's matching method
 **L-infinite distance Treatment and Control Matching**

-<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="90%" height="500" allowfullscreen="true" src="assets/img/boxplot_figure.html"></iframe>

-Based on the four variables below, minimise the L-infinite distance to match the pairs of control and treatment data points.
+To replicate the paper's matching, the same four variables are used to minimise the L-infinite distance to match the pairs of control and treatment data points.

-L-infinite distance = maximum of the absolute value of differences between the following four variables for each pair of treatment and control blocks :
+The L-infinite distance is defined as the maximum of the absolute value of the differences between the variables for each pair of treatment and control blocks.
+We can compute the L-infinite distance between each possible pair of treated and control data points to obtain the final matching.
 * C_blocksdirtfloor : Proportion blocks of houses with 1+ houses that has dirt floors
 * C_HHdirtfloor : Proportion of households with dirt floors
 * C_child05 : Average number of children between 0-5 yrs
 * C_households : Number of households

-Compute the L-infinite distance between each possible pair of treated and control data points.
+The two Figures below allows to visualise the distribution of control and treatment data before and after the matching.
+No significant difference are observed.

+<iframe frameborder="no" border="0" marginwidth="0" marginheight="0" width="90%" height="500" allowfullscreen="true" src="assets/img/boxplot_figure.html"></iframe>

 ## Propensity score matching